-When preparing budgets, Department Heads and Deans of Faculty must consider any capital expenditure purchases that will be required within the following 12 months.
+When preparing budgets, Department Heads and Heads of Schools must consider any capital expenditure purchases that will be required within the following 12 months.
 Costing is required for each item and if appropriate, quotations should be obtained to verify estimates.
 Major items, such as capital expenditure or new staffing require a rationale behind such an expense.
 All requests for capital expenditure in excess of $1,000 AUD must be submitted in the budget approval process or made directly to the VP Operations.
 Wherever possible, at least two alternative quotes should be obtained.

 Once these requests are received by the VP Operations they are examined by the Budget Committee.
 This committee analyses all the expenses requested together with the rationale against prior years expenses and then either approves the budget item or requests Department Head to attend a meeting with the committee to justify why the budget item should not be rejected.

 Once a budget paper is agreed on by the Budget Committee it is then formatted into a document that is tabled at an Executive meeting where it is given to the Finance and Audit Committee of Council for their recommendation to Council for their approval.
 In November every year Council approves the yearly budget which needs to have in place a 5% net surplus.
 Once this budget is approved it becomes AC’s sole financial document adhered to.

 Following approval by Council, Department Heads and Heads of Schools are given a final copy of their approved budget.